 - Conservation theories and applications in petroleum engineering

-Job opportunities for oil and gas engineers, also known as petroleum engineers, are predicted to be highly favorable between 2010 and 2020, primarily because the number of jobs opening due to retirements, according to the U.S. Bureau of Labor Statistics (www. bls.gov).
+Job opportunities for oil and gas engineers, also known as petroleum engineers, are predicted to be favorable between 2018 and 2028, primarily because of the number of jobs opening due to retirements, according to the U.S. Bureau of Labor Statistics (www. bls.gov).
 These engineers are projected to have a 3% job growth during this time frame.
-In May 2018, the BLS reported that petroleum engineers earned an average annual salary of approximately $147,470.
+In May 2018, the BLS reported that petroleum engineers earned an average annual salary of approximately $137,170.

 The BLS states that in order to keep up with improvements in technology, continuing education is vital for engineers.
-This can be accomplished via a doctorate (Ph.D.) degree program.
-Some professional organizations, like the Society of Petroleum Engineers (SPE), also offer continuing education training programs, conferences and competency certification courses.
+This can be accomplished through opportunities provided by professional organizations, such as the Society of Petroleum Engineers (SPE), which offer continuing education training programs, conferences, and competency certification courses.
 Alternatively, research-oriented students may pursue a Ph.D. in the field.